Super-Protocol/docs/docs/cli/Guides/swarm-vllm.md

 In both scripts (`deploy_medgemma_official.sh` and `deploy_apertus_official.sh`), find `BASE_DOMAIN="${BASE_DOMAIN:-monai-swarm.win}"` and replace `monai-swarm.win` with your domain.

-## 6. Create an API key
+## 6. Set the API key

-Execute the following command and type a desired key:
+Choose any password that will protect your API endpoints.
+Execute the following command and type your chosen secret (characters won't be displayed):

 ```shell
 read -rs API_KEY && export API_KEY